 Standard 3 Plan for and implement effective teaching and learning Focus Novice Emerging Graduate Proficient Discusses some teaching Set learning goals that provide 3.1 Establish Establishes learning goals that strategies that establish achievable challenges for students Set explicit, challenging and achievable challenging learning provide achievable challenge for challenging learning goals for of varying abilities and learning goals for all students. some but not all students. goals students. characteristics.
-Able to plan effective lesson Plan lesson sequences using Plan and implement well-structured 3.2 Plan. structure Names several core elements of sequences that will scaffold knowledge of student learning, learning and teaching programs or lesson and sequence student learning in a topic or an effective lesson. content and effective teaching sequences that engage students and learning programs teaching area. strategies. promote learning.
+Able to plan effective lesson Plan lesson sequences using Plan and implement well-structured 3.2 Plan. structure Names several core elements of sequences that will scaffold knowledge of student learning, learning and teaching programs or lesson and sequence an effective lesson. student learning in a topic or content and effective teaching sequences that engage students and learning programs teaching area. strategies. promote learning.
 Select and use relevant Aware of a range of teaching With support, can apply a range of strategies and shows increasing teaching strategies to develop 3.3 Use teaching effective teaching strategies for Include a range of teaching independence in selecting and knowledge, skills, problem individual, small group and/or strategies. strategies trying new teaching strategies from solving and critical and whole class teaching a limited, but growing repertoire. creative thinking.
-Shows increasing independence in locating and selecting resources Select and/or create and use Selects appropriate resources to appropriate for the context and the Demonstrate knowledge of a range a range of resources, 3.4 Select and use the teaching context and learning content.
+Shows increasing independence in locating and selecting resources Select and/or create and use Demonstrate knowledge of a range Selects appropriate resources to appropriate for the context and the a range of resources, 3.4 Select and use the teaching context and learning content.
 Seeks resources. of resources, including ICT, that including ICT, to engage area. including ICT resources that will engage students in their learning. resources students in their learning. engage and motivate student learning.
-Use effective verbal and Uses a growing range of Demonstrate a range of verbal and non-verbal communication Uses a range of effective communication styles and 3.5 Use effective non-verbal communication strategies to support student communication strategies to techniques in the classroom that classroom strategies to support student understanding, participation, support student learning. reflect their own personality and engagement. engagement and communication teaching style. achievement.
-Considers and applies a limited but Evaluate personal teaching growing range of evaluation Reviews teaching strategies to Demonstrate broad knowledge of and learning programs using strategies that consider both 3.6 Evaluate and accurately evaluate personal strategies that can be used to evidence, including feedback personal teaching performance improve teaching teaching performance for student evaluate teaching programs to from students and student and student learning achievements improve student learning. assessment data, to inform learning. programs as indicators of teaching planning. effectiveness.
-Plan for appropriate and Describes a growing range of Discusses the involvement of Describe a broad range of strategies contextually relevant 3.7 Engage parents/ strategies for engagement with or for involving parents/carers in the opportunities for parents/carers in the educative carers in the contributions from parents and process. educative process. parents/carers to be involved carers. educative process in their children's learning.
+Use effective verbal and Uses a growing range of Demonstrate a range of verbal and non-verbal communication Uses a range of effective communication styles and 3.5 Use effective non-verbal communication strategies to support student communication strategies to techniques in the classroom that classroom strategies to support student understanding, participation, support student learning. reflect their own personality and engagement and engagement. communication teaching style. achievement.
+Considers and applies a limited but Evaluate personal teaching growing range of evaluation Reviews teaching strategies to Demonstrate broad knowledge of and learning programs using strategies that consider both 3.6 Evaluate and accurately evaluate personal strategies that can be used to evidence, including feedback personal teaching performance improve teaching teaching performance for student evaluate teaching programs to from students and student and student learning achievements learning. improve student learning. assessment data, to inform programs as indicators of teaching planning. effectiveness.
+Plan for appropriate and Describes a growing range of Describe a broad range of strategies Discusses the involvement of contextually relevant 3.7 Engage parents/ strategies for engagement with or contributions from parents and carers.